More than ever, we need the synagogue,

 Repair the World

-We still have the power to affect change and make a difference in people’s lives, even from home.
+We still have the power to make a difference in people’s lives, even from home.

 Click here to view the latest Mitzvah Moments Newsletter for ongoing opportunities to get involved.